GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

 \subsubsection{Excitation mechanisms}

-The NIRSpec IFS observations of GS\_4891 allow, for the first time, to spatially resolve the sources of ionization in a galaxy at $z\sim3.7$ using rest-frame optical emission lines.
-This is an intermediate redshift between the well studied range $z<2.5$ via ground-based observations \citep[e.g.][]{stromNebularEmissionLine2017} and the recently analyzed cases at $z>5$ with JWST \citep{cameronJADESProbingInterstellar2023, sandersExcitationIonizationProperties2023}.
-Here we explore the sources of ionization throughout the galaxies in the GS\_4891 system by using the standard diagnostic diagram \citep{baldwinClassificationParametersEmissionline1981a} that includes the rest-frame optical emission line ratios \OIIIb/\Hb and \NIIb/\Ha.
+The NIRSpec IFS observations of GS\_4891 allow us, for the first time, to spatially resolve the sources of ionisation in a galaxy at $z\sim3.7$ using rest-frame optical emission lines.
+This is an intermediate redshift between the well-studied range $z<2.5$ via ground-based observations \citep[e.g.][]{stromNebularEmissionLine2017} and the recently analysed cases at $z>5$ with JWST \citep{cameronJADESProbingInterstellar2023, sandersExcitationIonizationProperties2023}.
+Here, we explore the sources of ionisation throughout the galaxies in the GS\_4891 system by using the standard diagnostic diagram \citep{baldwinClassificationParametersEmissionline1981a} that includes the rest-frame optical emission line ratios \OIIIb/\Hb and \NIIb/\Ha.
 We also consider an alternative diagram that uses \SIIlines instead of \NIIb \citep{veilleuxSpectralClassificationEmissionLine1987} for the integrated spectrum of GS\_4891 (\OIline could also be used instead but is barely detected with $S/N<2$).
-The \NII- and \SII-based BPT diagrams are shown in Figure~\ref{fig:BPT} together with a map of the distribution of the different sources of ionization in our system following the \NII-based classification.
-The diagrams include reference lines from studies of local galaxies that demarcate the regimes that could be explained considering only ionization from star formation \citep[below the black, dashed line from][]{kauffmannHostGalaxiesActive2003b} and the one where theoretical models require the presence of AGN activity to explain the ionization state of the gas \citep[black, dotted lines from][]{kewleyTheoreticalModelingStarburst2001}.
-The `intermediate' regime (between both lines) corresponds to ionization that cannot be explained either by star formation or AGN activity alone \citep{cidfernandesAlternativeDiagnosticDiagrams2010}.
-The black, solid line is aimed at separating AGN from LIERs \citep[Low-Ionization Emission Regions;][]{monreal-iberoLINERlikeExtendedNebulae2006, belfioreSDSSIVMaNGA2016}, as suggested by \citet{cidfernandesAlternativeDiagnosticDiagrams2010}.
-In addition, we also show as a cyan line the best-fit curves tracing the location the star-forming population at $z\sim2.3$ from \citet{stromNebularEmissionLine2017}.
+The \NII- and \SII-based Baldwin, Phillips, and Terlevich (BPT) diagrams are shown in Figure~\ref{fig:BPT} together with a map of the distribution of the different sources of ionisation in our system following the \NII-based classification. {We note that clump C2 is not shown in the BPT diagram because the \NIIb line has $S/N<3$}.
+The diagrams include reference lines from studies of local galaxies that demarcate the regimes that could be explained considering only ionisation from star formation \citep[below the black, dashed line from][]{kauffmannHostGalaxiesActive2003b} and the one where theoretical models require the presence of active galactic nucleus (AGN) activity to explain the ionisation state of the gas \citep[black, dotted lines from][]{kewleyTheoreticalModelingStarburst2001}.
+The `intermediate' regime (between both lines) corresponds to ionisation that cannot be explained either by star formation or AGN activity alone \citep{cidfernandesAlternativeDiagnosticDiagrams2010}.
+The solid black line is aimed at separating AGNs from LIERs \citep[low-ionisation emission-line regions;][]{monreal-iberoLINERlikeExtendedNebulae2006, belfioreSDSSIVMaNGA2016}, as was suggested by \citet{cidfernandesAlternativeDiagnosticDiagrams2010}.
+In addition, we also show as a cyan line the best-fit curves tracing the location of the star-forming population at $z\sim2.3$ from \citet{stromNebularEmissionLine2017}.